-2. Can your community help?
+2. Your community must be able to help.
 Duolingo’s mission to make language learning accessible to everyone was way bigger than the people on the team.
 Is your project community driven bottom-up and not top-down?
 Are volunteers coming to you or will you have to pay people?

-The 4 Steps to Creating a Volunteer Program
+The 4 Steps to Creating Duolingo’s Volunteer Program

-Step 1: Define goals of program, creating new ways for people to contribute.
+Step 1: Define the goals of program, creating new ways for people to contribute

 Why are you doing this?
 Who are the volunteer leaders?
 What are the community guidelines?

-Step 2: Start Small: be selective, empower volunteers, build right tools as you grow.
+Step 2: Start small, be selective, and build the right tools as you grow

 Start small in order to move fast.
 Duolingo started by launching select languages and didn’t concern itself with automation.
 Build the right tools as you grow, and these need to be prioritized.
-We can imagine many tools we would love, but we need to pick the most important ones.
+There might be many tools you would love to use, but focus on the most important ones.

-Step 3: Track Progress, inviting people to join community, defining the culture early on.
+Step 3: Track progress and define the culture early on

 Lots of qualitative feedback comes in for Duolingo.
-How to engage the community in a transparent way?
+How can you engage your own community in a transparent way?
 This is necessary for communication.

-Kristine outlines some amazing vetting questions for prospective volunteers.
+Kristine outlines some vetting questions for companies considering a volunteer program: